Adah Isaacs Menken: Later life

 Playing in a sold-out run of Les pirates de la savane in Paris in 1866, Menken had an affair with the French novelist Alexandre Dumas, père, considered somewhat scandalous as he was more than twice her age.
 Returning to England in 1867, she struggled to attract audiences to Mazeppa and attendance fell off.
 During this time she had an affair with the English poet Algernon Charles Swinburne.

 She fell ill in London and was forced to stop performing, struggling with poverty as a result.
 Few realized that the glamorous star was ill until she collapsed during rehearsal and died a few weeks later.
 She began preparing her poems for publication and moved back to Paris, where she died on August 10, 1868.
 She had just written to a friend:

 I am lost to art and life.
 Yet, when all is said and done, have I not at my age tasted more of life than most women who live to be a hundred?
 It is fair, then, that I should go where old people go.

 How long she had been a consumptive no one knew but, from what is known, she was dead at 33 – the flamelike quality that Dickens had called the “world’s delight” extinguished forever.
 They buried her in a corner of the little Jewish cemetery in Montparnasse, and on her grave stone are the words, “Thou Knowest,” an epitaph she had chosen from Swinburne, the poet who had said of her, “A woman who has such beautiful legs need not discuss poetry.”

-She was believed to have died of peritonitis and/or tuberculosis,.
+She was believed to have died of peritonitis and/or tuberculosis.
 Late twentieth-century sources suggest she had cancer.
 She was buried in Montparnasse Cemetery.
+The inscription on her tomb reads "Thou knowest."

-The inscription on her tomb read - "Thou knowest."
 In 1862, Menken had written about her public and private personae:

 I have always believed myself to be possessed of two souls, one that lives on the surface of life, pleasing and pleased; the other as deep and as unfathomable as the ocean; a mystery to me and all who know me.

 Her only book, Infelicia, a collection of 31 poems, was published several days after her death.